NEC Nijmegen: 2003–2012: NEC in Europe

+The European run was short, because NEC was knocked out by the Polish club Wisla Krakow in the first round of the 2003-04 UEFA Cup.

 In the 2007–08 Eredivisie season, NEC qualified for European competition again, despite a disappointing first half of the season, when the club found itself in 17th place at the winter break.
 However, there was a remarkable turnaround.
 From January, NEC improved their form and finished eighth place in the league.
 This position secured participation in the UEFA Cup play-offs, which they won, beating Roda JC, Groningen, and NAC Breda.
 With 31 undefeated matches in a row and with a 6–0 home victory at NAC Breda the highlight of the turnaround, NEC achieved European qualification once again.

-The year became even more successful following early rounds of the UEFA Cup.
+The next season they continued to find more success following early rounds of the 2008-09 UEFA Cup.
 In the first round, the club defeated Dinamo București over two ties.
 After a 1–0 home win, NEC drew 0–0 in Romania to reach the group stage.
 They were then drawn against Tottenham Hotspur, Udinese, Spartak Moscow, and Dinamo Zagreb.
-They started poorly, with defeats to both Dinamo Zagreb and Tottenham Hotspur – meaning they were bottom of the group and almost out of the competition.
+They started poorly, with narrow defeats to both Dinamo Zagreb and Tottenham Hotspur – meaning they were bottom of the group and almost out of the competition with only 2 games left to play.
 After a 2–1 victory against Spartak Moscow in Russia with a goal from Lasse Schöne, NEC played their last match in Nijmegen against Udinese.
 To advance, NEC had to win and hope that other results went their way.
-Tottenham were trailing at half time, while NEC were being held at 0–0.
-In the 74th minute, however, Tottenham scored twice to eventually draw 2–2 against Spartak and goals from Collins John and Jhon van Beukering gave NEC a 2–0 victory, and they qualified for the knockout round.
+Tottenham were trailing Spartak Moscow at half time, while NEC were being held at 0–0 by Udinese.
+In the 2nd half, however, Tottenham scored twice to eventually draw 2–2 against Spartak and goals from Collins John and Jhon van Beukering gave NEC a 2–0 victory, and they qualified for the knockout round.

 The round of 32 of the UEFA Cup saw NEC drawn against Bundesliga side Hamburger SV.
 The run ended when the Germans won 3–0 in Nijmegen and 1–0 in Hamburg.
 NEC supporters were subsequently complimented in Europe by Franz Beckenbauer, who said he had never witnessed such great support from away supporters.